wakey001/Battleship-Destroy/README.md

-# Card
+# Battleship-Destroy
 * [insert ami]()
 # Goal for this project
 * This project will be a python terminal battleship game where the player will face the computer.
 The player gets 10 turns to find all randomly placed ships on a 2d style grid.
 The player finds the ships by entering the row and column co-ordinates as numbers.
-The game ends when either the turns are used up or the player hits all the computers ships.
+The game ends when either the turns are used up or the player hits all the computers ships or the computer hits all the user's ships.
 # Table of Contents
 * [UX](#ux "UX")
     * [User Goals](#user-goals "User Goals")